 The faculty advisor, together with the Chair of the Doctoral Committee, is responsible for proposing a qualifying examination committee and providing guidance for the student's preparation for that exam.
 The Office of Student Affairs will schedule the qualifying examination.
 As a student nears completion of his or her approved curriculum, the advisor shall propose to the Chair of the Doctoral Committee, a committee to administer the qualifying examination to the student.
 This committee shall be made up of at least four members of the Rutgers School of Public Health faculty and will include, at a minimum: the advisor, who has primary responsibility for the student's concentration; a faculty member responsible for questions on general public health; and the chair of the Doctoral Committee or his/her designee.
 Each of the parts of the exam (i.e., concentration, general public health) will be graded on a pass/fail basis and may be passed with up to one dissenting vote.

-After the granting of the doctorate, the Rutgers University School of Graduate Studies will have the dissertation microfilmed.
+After the granting of the doctorate, the Rutgers School of Graduate Studies will have the dissertation archived.
 The dissertation must, therefore, be prepared with the same care as if it were to appear in printed form.
 The abstract that must accompany the dissertation will be published in dissertation abstracts and, therefore, must be ready for publication when it is submitted to the Dean.
-University Microfilms of Ann Arbor, Michigan, will microfilm the dissertation and publish the abstract.
-Information concerning the preparation of the dissertation and abstract and the agreement with University Microfilms that the candidate is to sign are available in the Office of the School of Graduate Studies, Rutgers University, New Brunswick.
+Rutgers University Libraries and ProQuest LLC, of Ann Arbor, Michigan, will archive the dissertation and publish the abstract.
+Information concerning the preparation of the dissertation and abstract and the online publishing agreement that the doctoral candidate must give to ProQuest are available in the Office of the School of Graduate Studies, Rutgers University, New Brunswick.

 Students seeking the PhD degree must complete a minimum of 72 credits and defend a dissertation.